streptomyces/advancedR/README.md

   techniques rather than statistics.
 * Although real data is used a lot, we also use toy data generated as we go along.
+* The aim is to clarify the workings of R so that you can build your own data solutions and workflows.

 ## Getting the scripts and data we will be using